Cranes in Chinese mythology

 Cranes (鶴 (鹤, Hè)) are an important motif in Chinese mythology.
 There are various myths involving cranes, and in Chinese mythology cranes are generally symbolically connected with the idea of longevity.
 In China, the crane mythology is associated with the divine bird worship in the animal totemism; cranes have a spiritual meaning where they are a form of divine bird which travels between heaven and man's world.
 Cranes regularly appear in Chinese arts such as paintings, tapestry, and decorative arts; they are also often depicted carrying the souls of the deceased to heaven.
 The crane is the second most important bird after the fenghuang, the symbol of the empress, in China.

 The motifs of cranes may vary in a range from reference to real cranes (such as the red-crowned crane) referring to transformed Taoist immortals (xian), who sometimes were said to have magical abilities to transform into cranes in order to fly on various journeys.
 When a taoist priest dies, it is referred as yuhua (羽化; lit. "turning into a feathered (Crane)").

 Chinese mythology refers to those myths found in the historical geographic area of China.
-The geographic area of "China" is of course a concept which has evolved of changed through history.
+The geographic area of "China" is, of course, a concept which has changed throughout history.
 Chinese mythology include myths in Chinese and other languages, as transmitted by Han Chinese as well as other minority ethnic groups.